-Keep being updated with phanganist.com by following our Facebook page.
+Keep updated with phanganist.com by following our Facebook page.

 Koh Samui is becoming increasingly famous as a destination for foreigners and even Thais who want to learn or develop their Muay Thai skills.
-Many citizens are attracted to the open-air outdoor gyms and highly experienced instructors.
+Many citizens are attracted to open-air outdoor gyms and highly experienced instructors.
 Once you've done for the day, you can head to the gorgeous beaches, the jungle, or maybe an event that you can't do on the mainland.

-Muay Thai is considered by most in Thailand to be a type of identification and art that represents true Thai culture.
-Martial art grew from being exclusively used for self-defence and protection in Thailand to be one of the country's most famous activities.
+Muay Thai is considered by most in Thailand to be a type of identification and art that represents authentic Thai culture.
+Martial art grew from exclusively used for self-defence and protection in Thailand to one of the country's most famous activities.
 Muay Thai's tradition has been preserved by the establishment of a sport and has been handed on for hundreds of years.
 Muay Thai tournaments are conducted on several Thai holidays in modern Thailand to highlight the value of Muay Thai to Thai culture.

 Muay Thai is becoming one of the fastest-growing sports in the last 20 years due to its high standard and beauty.
-The traditional one that lies behind any Muay Thai arm should not be forgotten among the combatants who use the techniques.
+The traditional one behind any Muay Thai arm should not be forgotten among the combatants who use the techniques.

 You may have seen a lot of gyms and Muay Thai stadiums when travelling across Thailand, but none are as picturesque as the ones we have here on the island.
 Muay Thai Boxing is Thailand's national competition, as you already know.
 You may have also seen footage of people fighting, but have you ever considered doing it yourself?

 Most gyms provide two fitness hours a day, one in the morning and the other in the evening.
-Warm-up activities and stretching are normally done first, and then participants are divided into two groups: beginners and advanced.
+Warm-up activities and stretching usually are done first, and then participants are divided into two groups: beginners and advanced.

 Beginners are acquainted with many of the basic motions of Thai boxing, including punches and defence.
-And if the more advanced students perform their own shadow boxing, they are always supervised by a coach.
+And if the more advanced students perform their shadow boxing, they are always supervised by a coach.
 The typical training session lasts around 2 hours and costs 300 THB on average.
 But, of course, you might pledge and pay in advance for a week, which would be more convenient.

 Yodyut Muaythai is a Muaythai training camp located only 5 minutes from Cheongmon Beach, Chaweng, and the airport.
 They have top-notch preparation offered by trained and qualified coaches at the gym.
-They have something for everybody, whether you are a total novice seeking to get in shape and learn the fundamentals, or a seasoned veteran looking to battle here.
+They have something for everybody, whether you are a total novice seeking to get in shape and learn the fundamentals or a seasoned veteran looking to battle here.

 They are dedicated to providing the finest Muay Thai instruction to clients, which has made them popular all over the world.
 Their coaches are the finest in the business, polite, helpful, and knowledgeable.
 The instructors have a lot of expertise and are well-known in Thailand for muay thai.
-They've both taught and/or fought in different parts of the world.
+They've taught and fought in different parts of the world.